 What you will find are the necessary cables, the remote, a power adapter, spacers, everything you need to wall mount the device, the warranty details and more.

 Smaller soundbars or even smaller speakers such as Sonos Play 1 and 3 are often cheaper than their larger counterparts, and for the C20A, this rings true.
 The price is very reasonable for all you get with your purchase.
-Not only do you have virtual surrounding sound with advanced technologies, but you also have helpful features such as sound modes to improve your experience.
+Not only do you have virtual surrounding tune with advanced technologies, but you also have helpful features to improve your experience.

 Yamaha SR-C20A Review Conclusion